Mark Sanford (basketball)

-Eumarkjah Tywan "Mark" Sanford (born February 7, 1976), is a retired American professional basketball player.
-He now owns a Mega Allstate Insurance Agency in Silicon Valley, CA.
+Eumarkjah Tywan "Mark" Sanford (born February 7, 1976) is an American former professional basketball player.

 Personal life

 Sanford was born in Dallas, Texas, to Beverley and Richard Sanford.
 He is the second oldest of five children, Richard, Anthony, Zakirah, and Crystal.
 In his early years he was a big football fan.
 He played and was coached by his father Richard until his untimely murder in 1990.
 Richard Sanford never saw his son play basketball.
 When he died, Mark was 14 years old, stood 5 feet 8 inches and played football.

 Mark told his father that he would play in the NFL, but in his heart - even back then - he felt he would never leave the impoverished neighborhood of South Oak Cliff, in Dallas, Texas.
 In the year following his father's death, Mark grew 8 inches, going from 5 feet 10 inches to 6 feet 6 inches.
 He stopped growing at 6 feet 10 inches.